MapStory/Learning/modules/module6.md

 - [x] Second, think of an organization that might benefit from having an Organization Account in StoryScapes.
 Share your idea with a colleague.

 _The following tasks can be completed if your course instructor shares login information for a temporary user account with rights as a manager of an Organization Account_:

-- [x] Second, log off from your current account and log back on to StoryScapes using the test account provided by your course instruction.
+- [x] Log off from your current account and log back on to StoryScapes using the test account provided by your course instruction.
 Go to this Organization Account page and make one improvement to the profile.

 - [x] Add at least one StoryLayer or StoryScape to the Organization Account.